opentracing/opentracing.io/instrumenting-ipc-frameworks.md

 It's important for users to be able to access the current span context while processing a request, in order to set custom tags on the span, log events, or create child spans that represent work done on behalf of the server.
 In order to allow for this, you have to decide how to make the span available to users.
 This will be dictated largely by the structure of your framework.
 Here are  two common cases as examples:

-1. Use of Global Context: If your framework has a global context that can store arbitrary values, then you can store the current span in the global context for the duration of the processing of a request.
+1. Use of request context: If your framework has a request context that can store arbitrary values, then you can store the current span in the request context for the duration of the processing of a request.
 This works particularly well if your framework has filters that can alter how requests are processed.
-For example, if you have a global context called ctx, you could apply a filter similar to this:
+For example, if you have a request context called ctx, you could apply a filter similar to this:

 ```
 def filter(request):